What is Benzodiazepine Addiction?

 - Clobazam.
-The brand name is Onfi, and this drug is almost exclusively prescribed for Lennox-Gastaut syndrome.
+Onfi is the brand name for clobazam.
+This drug is almost exclusively prescribed for Lennox-Gastaut syndrome.

 - Clonazepam.
-The brand name is Klonopin, and it is a drug usually prescribed for seizures, nerve pain (neuralgia), and panic disorders.
+More commonly known as Klonopin, it is a drug usually prescribed for seizures, nerve pain (neuralgia), and panic disorders.

 - Clorazepate.
 Also known as Tranxene, this benzodiazepine is used for some types of seizures, anxiety, and for helping with alcohol withdrawal symptoms.

 - Diazepam.
-Better known as Valium, this drug is used for a variety of conditions, including anxiety, alcohol withdrawal symptoms, muscle spasms, seizures, and sedation.
-It is one of the most commonly used benzodiazepine drugs among recreational users.
+Better known as Valium, this drug is used for a variety of conditions.
+This includes anxiety, alcohol withdrawal symptoms, muscle spasms, seizures, and sedation.
+It is one of the most commonly used benzo drugs among recreational users.

 - Lorazepam.
 Also known as Ativan, this drug is prescribed for short-term insomnia treatment, sedation, anxiety, and seizures.